-Dogs must be under voice command and should be leashed during winter (Dec 1st to May 1st) when desert bighorn sheep are present.
+Dogs must be leashed in the lower 5 miles of Big Dominguez and lower 3 miles of Little Dominguez to protect desert bighorn sheep.
 Read signs at trailhead for possible changes in policy.
 Bicycles or mechanized equipment of any kind are NOT allowed in wilderness areas.

 Dominguez Canyon Wilderness offers scenic canyons and mesas carved in sandstone, cascading streams, waterfalls, spectacular geologic features, desert bighorn sheep, Native American rock art and historic structures from early mining settlements.

 The Big Dominguez Trail accesses some of the most popular areas of the Dominguez Canyon Wilderness, including waterfalls and rock art.
 The most common access is from the Bridgeport Trailhead or from the Gunnison River at the mouth of Big Dominguez Canyon (if you are arriving by boat).
-The upper end of Big Dominguez Canyon can be accessed from a trailhead at the Big Dominguez Campground (11 miles off CO-141 on a good dirt road.
+The upper end of Big Dominguez Canyon can be accessed from a trailhead at the Big Dominguez Campground which is 11 miles off CO-141 on a good dirt road.
 When it is dry I've driven my Honda Civic to the upper trailhead without problems.
 The road to the Bridgeport trailhead is also a good dirt road but should be avoided when wet.
 The outhouse and parking lot are set back from the river and the hike starts with a hike down the road towards the river to the road beside the railroad.
 Follow this road to the 2nd bridge (the first bridge is private property).

 If you are lucky you may spot some desert bighorn sheep along the canyon slopes.